How to Get Rid of Whiteflies on Plants: 14 ways to spray whiteflies off plants

 1. Blast Them with Water

-Start with the simplest method: brute force.
+Start with brute force.
 Whiteflies are weak fliers, and a strong spray of water knocks them off plants and drowns many before they can return.

-For outdoor gardens, a strong spray from the hose every morning disrupts whitefly feeding patterns and keeps populations down without chemicals.
+Repeat every few days.
+For outdoor gardens, a strong morning spray disrupts feeding patterns and keeps populations down without chemicals.

 2. Apply Neem Oil